How do I create and activate a new AWS account?

 Important: For business AWS accounts, it's a best practice to enter the company phone number rather than a personal cell phone number.
 Configuring a root account with an individual email address or a personal phone number can make your account insecure.

 - Read and accept the AWS Customer Agreement.

 - Choose Continue.

 You receive an email to confirm that your account is created.
 You can sign in to your new account using the email address and password that you registered with.
 However, you can't use AWS services until you finish activating your account.

 Add a payment method

-On the Payment Information page, enter the information about your payment method, and then choose Verify and Add.
+On the Billing information page, enter the information about your payment method, and then choose Verify and Add.

-Note: If you want to use a different billing address for your AWS billing information, choose Use a new address before you choose Verify and Add.
+If you want to use a different billing address for your AWS billing information, choose Use a new address.
+Then, choose Verify and Continue.